If there’s a will, there’s a will, right?

 “Crawling in the right direction is better than running towards the wrong one.”

-Thinking of long-term and making decisions accordingly, won’t make you regret later.Learn how you can find success juggling your responsibilities as a full-time employee and part-time blogger, then read this interview with Navin Rao.Click To Tweet
+Thinking of long-term and making decisions accordingly, won’t make you regret later.[click_to_tweet tweet=”Learn how you can find success juggling your responsibilities as a full-time employee and part-time #blogger, then read this interview with @QuestionCage” quote=”Learn how you can find success juggling your responsibilities as a full-time employee and part-time blogger, then read this interview with Navin Rao.”]

 3. What’s keeping you from leaving your job in IT and become a full-time blogger?
 Or what will it take for you to resign from your job and pursue blogging full-time?